sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 action in `CheckoutPage.duck.js`.
 The first function in the `handlePaymentIntentCreation()` composition is `fnRequestPayment`.
-It initiates the order if there is no existing paymentIntent, and in practice it dispatches the `initiateOrder` action that calls the FTW server.
+It initiates the order if there is no existing paymentIntent, and in practice it dispatches the `initiateOrder` action that calls the template server.
 So similarly to the `speculateTransaction` action, we just need to add the cleaning fee selection to `orderData` in `initiateOrder`.

 ```diff
 + const { deliveryMethod, quantity, bookingDates, hasCleaningFee, ...otherOrderParams } = orderParams;